 The second stop on the tour is at the Poplar River Power Station, Saskatchewan's most environmentally advanced generating station.
-See first hand how coal from the Mine is transformed into electricity used by the residents of Saskatchewan.
+See first hand how coal from the Mine is transformed into 30% of the electricity used by the residents of Saskatchewan.

 The Power Plant features a 122 metre high smoke stack which can be seen for miles around.
 The building, which is 75 metres in height and covers 6,750 square metres, houses the two 300+ MW turbines as well as the offices and maintenance area.
 An important feature of the plant is the electrostatic precipitator, costing $6 million, which will reduce the amount of fly-ash entering the air by 99.6%.

 Your tour also includes a tour of our local coal mine>>

 FIND MORE GREAT THINGS TO DO IN SOUTHERN SASKATCHEWAN >>